 Customer access to data

-The network provider must provide a customer with its historical consumption data within 20 business days of receiving such a request in writing from the customer.
+The network provider must provide a customer with its historical consumption data within 3 business days of receiving a valid request in writing from the customer.

+If a request provided under clause 6.3.1 is not valid, the network provider must within 1 business day of receiving such a request notify the customer of the information the network provider reasonably requires for the request to be considered valid.

 A customer may use this historical consumption data without any restriction and the customer retains full ownership of its copy of the historical consumption data.

 The customer must pay any reasonable charges:

-incurred by the network provider in providing data;
+incurred by the network provider in providing the data;

 approved by the Commission; and